necopinus/necopinus.xyz/digital-orrery/2017-09-16-travels-in-the-southwest-colorado-plateau.md

 ![A view into the Grand Canyon from the South Rim](assets/2017-09-16-travels-in-the-southwest-colorado-plateau-33.webp)

-Looking west along the Grand Canyon from near Hermit’s Rest.
+Looking west along the Grand Canyon from near Hermit's Rest.
 The Colorado River is visible near center.

 ![A view into the Grand Canyon from the South Rim](assets/2017-09-16-travels-in-the-southwest-colorado-plateau-34.webp)

-Looking east along the Grand Canyon from near Hermit’s Rest.
+Looking east along the Grand Canyon from near Hermit's Rest.
 A sliver of the Colorado River is visible in the lower left.

 ![A large black wasp sits on a small cluster of flowers](assets/2017-09-16-travels-in-the-southwest-colorado-plateau-35.webp)

-A tarantula hawk feeds on flower on the South Rim of the Grand Canyon near Hermit’s Rest.
+A tarantula hawk feeds on flower on the South Rim of the Grand Canyon near Hermit's Rest.

 ![A large black wasp sits on a small cluster of flowers](assets/2017-09-16-travels-in-the-southwest-colorado-plateau-36.webp)

-A tarantula hawk feeds on flower on the South Rim of the Grand Canyon near Hermit’s Rest.
+A tarantula hawk feeds on flower on the South Rim of the Grand Canyon near Hermit's Rest.

 ![Black and yellow beetles on a moss-like plant](assets/2017-09-16-travels-in-the-southwest-colorado-plateau-37.webp)

-Goldenrod Soldier Beetles, taken about half way between Hermit’s Rest and Hopi Point along the South Rim Trail.
+Goldenrod Soldier Beetles, taken about half way between Hermit's Rest and Hopi Point along the South Rim Trail.

 ![Two black and yellow beetles on a moss-like plant](assets/2017-09-16-travels-in-the-southwest-colorado-plateau-38.webp)

-Goldenrod Soldier Beetles, taken about half way between Hermit’s Rest and Hopi Point along the South Rim Trail.
+Goldenrod Soldier Beetles, taken about half way between Hermit's Rest and Hopi Point along the South Rim Trail.

 ![A view into the Grand Canyon from the South Rim](../photography/assets/2017-09-11-the-grand-canyon.webp)